 Importantly, the CPA must also believe that he or she can perform the service with objectivity, competence, diligence, and integrity.
 Otherwise, the CPA may not represent both parties.
 When in doubt, the CPA should withdraw from the engagement.

-Taxpayers in Atlanta and beyond, give us a call at 678-235-5460 to discuss your tax situation related to divorce or business conflict.
+Georgia taxpayers, give us a call at 678-235-5460 to discuss your tax and accounting situation.